Robert A. Alberty

 He died in Cambridge, Massachusetts, at the age of 92 on January 18, 2014.
 Towards the end of his life he wrote a short account of his life and scientific career.

 Research

 At the beginning of his career Alberty worked principally on aspects of electrophoresis in protein chemistry.
+After a period of 20 years away from academic research, when he had administrative responsibilities at MIT, together with work in the petroleum industry, he returned to biochemical research.

-Later he became increasingly concerned with the kinetics and mechanisms of enzyme-catalysed reactions, initially studying fumarase in particular.
+He became increasingly concerned with the kinetics and mechanisms of enzyme-catalysed reactions, initially studying fumarase in particular.
 He was among the first to consider the kinetics of reactions with more than one substrate, and in the years that followed there was hardly any aspect of enzyme kinetics he did not touch, his work including, for example, studies of pH, integrated rate equations, reversible reactions, effects of temperature, effects of buffers and inhibitors, and others.